SoftUni-Internal/interactive-content/EN/03-Advanced-Function/05-Error-Handling.md

   - every programming language has a set of **grammar rules** which, if mistaken, cause problems

-  - most [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) have with the ability to warn you about **Syntax Errors** at the time of writing your code
+  - most [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) include the ability to warn you about **Syntax Errors** at the time of writing your code

 - **Runtime Errors**

-  - runtime Errors happen after compilation, as a **user is executing your application**
+  - runtime errors happen after compilation, as **the application is running**

   - making use of [software frameworks](https://en.wikipedia.org/wiki/Software_framework) can significantly lower the chance of such errors